Book: Farenheit 451 by Ray Bradbury

 Bradbury's novel details the eternal war between censorship and freedom of thought and continues to be relevant today more than ever.
 In Bradbury's future, books are illegal and happily so--citizens are too busy watching their wall-sized televisions and listening to their in-ear "seashell" radios to care about the loss of good literature.
 Guy Montag begins the novel as a fireman who enforces the temperature of the title--that at which books burn--but then transforms and tries to show his society the mistake of censorship.

-Bradbury Stories: 100 of His Most Celebrated Tales, de Bradbury
+Bradbury Stories: 100 of His Most Celebrated Tales, by Ray Bradbury